KyleMayes/vulkanalia/tutorial/book/src/swapchain/recreation.md

 We could recreate the command pool from scratch, but that is rather wasteful.
 Instead I've opted to clean up the existing command buffers with the `free_command_buffers` command.
 This way we can reuse the existing pool to allocate the new command buffers.

 That's all it takes to recreate the swapchain!
-However, the disadvantage of this approach is that we need to stop all rendering before creating the new swap chain.
+However, the disadvantage of this approach is that we need to stop all rendering before creating the new swapchain.
 It is possible to create a new swapchain while drawing commands on an image from the old swapchain are still in-flight.
 You need to pass the previous swapchain to the `old_swapchain` field in the `vk::SwapchainCreateInfoKHR` struct and destroy the old swapchain as soon as you've finished using it.

 ## Suboptimal or out-of-date swapchain